TABLE OF CONTENTS:

 We need protein for normal growth and repair of tissues and for protection against infection.
 Protein is made up of small ‘building blocks’ called amino acids.
 We get these from food and our bodies use them to build enzymes, muscle and connective tissue (amongst other things).
 Protein does NOT provide any energy.
 That comes primarily from carbohydrates (fruits and vegetables) and we are capable of using fat when carbs are not available.

-Everything you eat, from an apple to a piece of chicken, contains protein and all the amino acids, including the essential ones which are the ones we can’t make and must consume.
-The amounts of those amino acids is different however.
+Everything you eat, from an apple to a piece of chicken, contains protein.
+In fact, broccoli has more protein per calorie than steak!
+Plants also contain all the amino acids, including the essential ones which are the ones we can’t make and must consume.
+The amounts of those amino acids is different however between animal and plant sources.
 A well-balanced plant-based diet will provide all the amino acids you need.
 Especially good sources include:

 - soy products like soybeans, tofu, tempeh and soy milk